David Rittenhouse: Career

 At roughly age 17, David constructed a clock with wooden gears.

-At the age of 19, he started a scientific instrument shop at his father's farm in what is now Valley Forge Medical Center and Hospital, located in East Norriton Township, Pennsylvania.
+At the age of 19, he opened a scientific instrument shop on his father's farm, which is now the site of Valley Forge Medical Center and Hospital, located in East Norriton Township, Pennsylvania.
 His skill with instruments, particularly clocks, led him to construct two orreries to scale models of the Solar System, the first for The College of New Jersey, now Princeton University, and the second for the College of Philadelphia, now the University of Pennsylvania.

 Rittenhouse was prevailed upon to construct the second orrery by his friend, the Reverend William Smith, the first provost of the College of Philadelphia, who was upset that he would deliver such a device to a college located in the rural area of New Jersey, rather than in Philadelphia, which was seeking to be one of the important centers of the 18th century enlightenment and for the study of "natural philosophy" such as astronomy.
-Both of these orreries still exist, with each being held by their original recipients: one in the library of the University of Pennsylvania and the other at Peyton Hall of Princeton University.
+Both of these orreries still exist, with each held by its original recipient: one in the library of the University of Pennsylvania and the other at Peyton Hall of Princeton University.

 Clubs and societies

 Astronomers who had been studying the planet Venus chose Rittenhouse to study the transit path of Venus in 1769 and its atmosphere.
 Rittenhouse was the perfect person to study the mysterious planet, as he had a personal observatory on his family farm.
 "His telescope, which he made himself, utilized grating intervals and spider threads on the focus of the telescope."
 His telescope is similar to some modern-day telescopes.
 Rittenhouse served on the American Astronomical Society, and this was another factor in being chosen to study Venus.
-Throughout his life he had the honour to serve in multiple different clubs and committees.
+Throughout his life, he had the honour of serving on multiple clubs and committees.

 In 1768, Rittenhouse was elected to membership in the American Philosophical Society.
-He served as librarian, secretary, and after Benjamin Franklin's death in 1790, he became Vice president then served as president of the society until 1796.
+He served as librarian, secretary, and after Benjamin Franklin died in 1790, he became vice president then served as president of the society until 1796.
 He was elected a Fellow of the American Academy of Arts and Sciences in 1782.

 Another one of his interests was the Royal Society of London of which he was a member.
 It was rare for an American to be a member of this exclusive British society.

 In 1786, Rittenhouse built a new Georgian-style house on the corner of 4th and Arch streets in Philadelphia, next to an octagonal observatory he had already built.
-At this house, he maintained a Wednesday evening salon meeting with Benjamin Franklin, Francis Hopkinson, Pierre Eugene du Simitiere and others.
+At this house, he maintained a Wednesday evening salon meeting with Benjamin Franklin, Francis Hopkinson, Pierre Eugene du Simitiere, and others.
 Thomas Jefferson wrote that he would rather attend one of these meetings "than spend a whole week in Paris."